ssorou1/formulation-selector/README.md

 ## How to test the software

-You may also run unit tests on `fsds_proc`:
+You may also run unit tests on `fs_proc`:
 ```
-> cd /path/to/formulation-selection/pkg/fsds_proc/fsds_proc/tests
+> cd /path/to/formulation-selection/pkg/fs_proc/fs_proc/tests
 > python -m unittest test_proc_eval_metrics.py
 ```
 To assess code coverage: